Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: Analytic Spectra

 \subsection{Case 2: Constant coefficients; $\tilde{B}$ is not diagonal}

 Here the eigenvalues of $M$ are

-where the discriminant of $M$ is If $s \neq \frac{a+d}{2} \pm \sqrt{bc}$ (i.e. $\text{disc}(M) \neq 0$), then the eigenvalues of $M$ are distinct, each with multiplicity 1.
+where the discriminant of $M$ is We first look for $s$-values corresponding to distinct eigenvalues (where $\text{disc}(M) \neq 0$, i.e. $s$-values where $s \neq \frac{a+d}{2} \pm \sqrt{bc})$, each with multiplicity 1.
 Since by assumption both $b$ and $c$ cannot both be zero, we assume WLOG that $b \neq 0$.
 Then the linearly independent eigenvectors of $M$ corresponding to each eigenvalue are given by

 In this case, $\text{det}(A) = 0$ yields the equation